lisawink/freiburg/README.md

-# Urban morphmetrics & Temperature in Freiburg
+# Urban Morphmetrics & Temperature in Freiburg

 Caution: code and repo in progress!